hp-no/cs30-major-project/proposal.md

 - Menu screen
 - Tutorial/guide funct.
-- Player movement (in 1st person)
+- Player movement (or head movement) in 1st person
-- Variety of multiple tools for different sculpting features/methods
+- Addition of multiple tools for a variety of sculpting features/methods
-- Option to either sculpt pottery or make sculptures
+- Dust/Excess pieces shown on the table after sculpting is started
-- Baking the pottery mechanic
+- Textures on art piece
 - Lighting graphics
 - Sound effects
 - Take/save a photo of creation